 Stick to open and public places, especially at night.

 Avoid appearing like a tourist.
 Ditch the Disney T-shirt and don’t walk around with your face in a guidebook.
-(See 10 Things You Should Never Wear Abroad for more thoughts on this one.)
+(See 10 Things Not to Wear Abroad for more thoughts on this one.)

 Check your maps and transportation schedules before leaving your hotel/train/rental car/tourist office.
 A solo traveler who’s too absorbed in her phone can be a mark for unsavory types.